-There are several factors that go into the cost of your wedding cake.
-Essentially, the bigger it is and the more intricate the edible decorations are, the more you can expect to spend but there are even more details to this process so we’ll elaborate for you.
+Several factors go into the cost of your wedding cake.
+The bigger your cake is, and the more intricate the edible decorations are, the more you can expect to spend.
+But there are even more critical details involved in the overall process, so we’ll elaborate for you.

-Some cake designers offer a complimentary consultation and tasting but this is not always the case.
-When scheduling your consultation, check to make sure that there are no hidden costs for going in to meet with the designer.
+Some cake designers offer a complimentary consultation and tasting, but this is not always the case.
+When scheduling your consultation, check to make sure that there are no hidden fees for going in to meet with the designer.

 Serving and Tiers

 The more tiers on your cake, the more you can expect to spend.
-Cake prices depend on how many mouths you are feeding and your cake designer will know how many tiers to recommend based on the number of guests attending.
-Your cake designer will be able to give you a flat price for the number of tiers and ultimately slices you want but keep in mind that this price won’t include any of the decorations or icing.
+Cake prices depend on how many mouths you are feeding, and your cake designer will know how many tiers to recommend based on the number of guests attending.
+Your cake designer will provide you with a flat price for the number of tiers and slices that you will need, but keep in mind that this price doesn’t include decorations or icing.

-In order to save a little money, you can have a smaller, two-tier cake and still feed your whole reception by ordering additional servings in “back-up” cakes.
-Many wedding cake designers will allow for this but definitely do yourself a favor if you like this idea and go with “back-up” cakes rather than sheet cakes.
-The slices will look exactly the same as the actual wedding cake slices, minus the decorations.
+To save a little money, you can have a smaller, two-tier cake and still feed your whole reception by ordering additional servings in the form of “back-up” cakes.
+Many wedding cake designers will allow for this, but please do yourself a favor – if you like this idea, order “back-up” cakes instead of “sheet cakes.”
+“Back-up” cake slices will look the same as your display wedding cake, minus the decorations.
 That way, when your guests receive their full slices, they will feel special and a part of your cake cutting experience and wedding experience.

-Frosting generally costs less than fondant, so that’s something to take into consideration when planning a large cake with many tiers.
-Fondant will give your cake a styled, clean look, however, so if you truly feel that this look would be best with your wedding style, consider the point above as an option if you’re trying to save some dough.
+Frosting generally costs less than fondant, so that’s something to take into consideration when planning a cake with many tiers.
+Fondant will give your cake a styled, clean look; however, if you’re on a tight budget, consider frosting to save money.

-Additionally, if you want your cake “painted” with a certain design or style, such as iridescence or glitter, that will be an additional cost.
-So when you’re considering this, perhaps you can decide to add these special features to “accent tiers” instead of the entire cake is a way to save money while still creating a gorgeous look.
+Additionally, if you want your cake “painted” with a particular design or style, such as iridescence or glitter, that will be an additional cost.
+So when considering this design option for your wedding cake, also think about the price.
+Adding special features to “accent tiers” rather than the entire cake is a way to save money while still creating a gorgeous look.

-If you’re working with food restrictions such as gluten free, vegetarian or vegan diets, these cakes will almost always cost extra.
+If you’re working with food restrictions such as gluten-free, vegetarian, or vegan diets, these cakes will almost always cost extra.
 Sometimes, the markup is even up to 50% more, depending on where you are ordering the cake.
 Keep this in mind, especially if you are considering a full cake with any of these dietary restrictions.
-You may find that you’ll prefer to get a single tier with the restrictions, rather than the entire cake.
-You may also decide to have a single “backup” cake to be sliced and served to guests that need this accommodation.
+You may prefer to get a single tier to cater to any dietary restrictions, rather than an entire cake.
+You may also decide to have a single “backup cake” to be sliced and served to guests that need this special accommodation.

-This should go without saying but the more intricate your edible decoration (i.e. the sugar-based decorations that your cake designer will be making by hand), the more you can expect to spend.
-Your designer will spend a lot of time meticulously crafting each edible flower/item that goes onto your cake, so a very “busy” cake design will cost more than a sparsely decorated one.
+It should go without saying, but the more intricate your edible decoration (i.e., the sugar-based decorations your cake designer will make by hand), the more you can expect to spend.
+Your designer will spend much time meticulously crafting each edible flower/item that goes onto your cake.
+So, an intricate cake design will cost more than a sparsely decorated one.

-Some couples choose to include fresh flowers in their cakes.
-This is a great way to make your cake look larger and more elegant, and can save you money in the process.
-However, in addition to paying the florist for the flowers, you’ll likely have to pay your cake designer extra for the correspondence with the florist.
+Some couples choose to include fresh flowers in or on their cakes, which is a great way to make your cake look more substantial and elegant.
+It can also save you money in the process.
+However, there are typically a few fees associated with using floral cake decorations.

 Cake delivery is included in your cake designer’s services, often as an additional fee.
 It’s vital to consider delivery charges when you go to your consultation.
-You don’t deserve to have any surprises when it comes to your cake price, and this delivery and assembly charge can feel like a “hidden” cost.
-Again, we just want you to have all of the facts.
+You don’t deserve to have any surprises when it comes to your cake price, and sometimes delivery and assembly charges can feel like a “hidden” cost.
+We want you to have all of the facts!

-Your delivery costs may vary, depending on how far you’re having your cake delivered.
-We’re not saying that you have to order your cake from the town where you’re getting married, just be prepared to pay your designer extra if they’re making a long trip.
+Your delivery costs may vary depending on travel distance.
+We’re not saying that you have to order your cake from the town where you’re getting married, but be prepared to pay your designer extra if they’re making a long trip.